2016bgeyer/Reinforcement-Learning/README.md

 LEARNING NIM
 ------------

-Our Q-learner will build a Q-table solely through playing itself over and over again.
+The Q-learner will build a Q-table solely through playing itself over and over again.
 The table will tell it, ultimately, how smart it is to do a given move (take 1, 2, or 3 sticks) in a given state (number of sticks taken out so far).
 Q values will all start at 0.

-We will define the actions as follows:
+I define the actions as follows:

 Action 0: take 1 stick out
 Action 1: take 2 sticks out